patuellimalagola/patuellimalagola.github.io/en.md

 ref: home
 ---

-"Società Agricola Patuelli Malagola di Giuliani Sandra Società Semplice" is a family run farm established in 1986.
-For over 30 years, we have been running two estates in the Ravenna municipality, in Emilia-Romagna.
+Welcome on the website of 'Società Agricola Patuelli Malagola di Giuliani Sandra S.s.'

+We are an agricultural estate business based in the Ravenna municipality, in Emilia-Romagna (Italy).

-We produce wheat, chickpeas, green peas, sorghum, alfaalfa, Trebbiano grapes.
+We produce wheat, chickpeas, green peas, alfaalfa, Trebbiano grapes.

 This website is under construction, please [contact us](/contact) if you require further information.